Ask Elton

 12.12.2 Explain the principle of carburation.

-The principle of carburation is to mix air and fuel in the correct proportions to create a combustible mixture that can be used by an internal combustion engine.
+Carburation is the process of mixing fuel and air in the correct proportions to produce a combustible mixture for an internal combustion engine.

-The fuel-air mixture is then delivered to the engine through an intake manifold.
+The resulting fuel–air mixture is then delivered to the cylinders via the intake manifold for combustion.

 To see more, you must subscribe for licence "PPL" or sesssion "Aircraft Tech Knowledge (A)"